 Customer feedback indicated failures due to over, under, and loss of displacement.
-There has been a significant number of issues regarding the adequacy and accuracy of the current displacement values, the lubrication technique (dry or wet face) for sucker rod-coupling make-up process, and the life of a sucker rod or number of make-ups on a sucker rod for maximum efficiency and output.
+There have been significant number of issues regarding the adequacy and accuracy of the current displacement values, the lubrication technique (dry or wet face) for sucker rod-coupling make-up process, and the life of a sucker rod or number of make-ups on a sucker rod for maximum efficiency and output.
 This paper describes the research & development project which addressed the following issues:

 - a.
 Achievable load carrying capabilities on a made-up rod string using current industry standards of circumferential displacement. - b.
-Comparative analysis between dry and wet face make-up. - c.
-The decrease in the sucker rod's load carrying capabilities after multiple make-ups. - d.
+Updated Displacement values. - c.
+Comparative analysis between dry and wet face make-up. - d.
+The decrease in the sucker rod's load carrying capabilities after multiple make-ups. - e.
 Optimal number of make-ups on a sucker rod.